Why Global Missions Matter

 I love this question.
 Let’s look at John 1 together.

-The Word became flesh and made his dwelling among us.
+In the beginning was the Word, and the Word was with God, and the Word was God… The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth. — John 1:1,14 (emphasis mine)

 In God’s great love and grace, He sent His Son to dwell among us, to show us the Way Everlasting (Psa.
 139:23-24), and to be our Emmanuel—God with us.